Namangoyal04/ECG-Signal-Processing/README.md

 ## 2.Noise Addition to ECG Signal
 * **Power Line Interference (50/60 Hz,0.5mV)**: This noise, primarily caused by electromagnetic interference from electrical devices, generally falls within the range of 50 Hz (Europe, Asia) or 60 Hz (North America),with amplitude less than 1mv.
 A Notch Filter was later used to remove this interference.
 * **Baseline Wander (0.1–0.5 Hz,0.2mV)**: Low-frequency drift resulting from respiration and patient movement.
-In our case, we subjected these noises to ECG wave to meet real word conditions using sin wave sources with frequency and amplitude matching with the frwquencies of noises mentioned .
+In our case, we subjected these noises to ECG wave to meet real word conditions using sin wave sources with frequency and amplitude matching with the frequencies of noises mentioned .
 A Third-Order High-Pass Filter was implemented to eliminate this effect.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/8b9e381b-2820-4530-88f0-d7cbae6c4688"
        alt="Screenshot 2025-06-28 154723"